abhinavmusrif/hoid-app/README.md

 ### ⚖️ Legal & Copyright
 **© 2026 Abhinav Musrif.** All Rights Reserved.
-*The "hoid" name and logo are trademarks of Abhinav Musrif.*
+*The "Hoid" name and logo are trademarks of Abhinav Musrif.*